Atey History, Family Crest & Coats of Arms

 The surname Atey was first found in on the Isle of Iona, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Atey family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Atey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Atey research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Atey History in all our PDF Extended History products and printed products wherever possible.

 Atey Spelling Variations